markdicksonjr/work/README.md

 # Work (for Go)

 A worker pool and batch processing library.

-Worker pools provide a simple mechanism for parallel processing.
-The batch utility provides a mechanism for collecting individual records until a size threshold is hit (or it is flushed).
+Worker pools (called "Dispatchers" by this library) provide a simple mechanism for parallel processing.

+Batch is a structure that provides a mechanism for collecting individual records until a size threshold is hit (or it is flushed).
 Once the batch is cleared, some function is applied to the collection.
+Batch is a thread-safe collection.

+MutexFunction can be thought of as a function that runs in the background on input data when provided.
+It is named for the fact that it's implemented as a worker pool with a single worker.
+The same thing could be implemented with goroutines and channels, but this allows for simpler code, a valuable result for what will certainly be complex code if you're looking into using concurrency to begin with.

-This library also ships with a few utilities for common use-cases (e.g. XML processing, splitting inputs, ensuring a single writer at a time for file output).
+This library additionally ships with a few utilities for common use-cases (e.g. XML processing), as well as some simple interfaces that might be commonly used in concurrent processing (e.g. BatchSource, BytesSource).

 ## Data Processing Patterns

 ### Scrolled Input, Split Processing, Single Unordered Output

-Examples: Process a (large?) chunk of an Elastic Search index to perform some sort of transformation, save transformed documents to another index
+Examples: Process a (large?) chunk of an Elastic Search index to perform some sort of transformation, save transformed documents to another index.

 ### Scrolled Input, Split Processing, Single Ordered Output

 Examples: Process a (large?) chunk of an Elastic Search index in a specific order to perform some sort of transformation, write results to a file in the correct order.

+Since we don't want the file writes to happen concurrently, we use MutexFunction to let the writes happen asynchronously, but with only one write affecting the file at a time

+This is implemented by setting up a worker pool to do processing in which each worker pushes results into a batch.

 ## Job Queue Usage